-- Where the Safeguarding Coordinator(s) are unsure what action to take, then it is the expectation of the Leadership that advice will be sought from the National Safeguarding Team at Elim International Centre, and that the Safeguarding Coordinator(s) would follow the mechanisms or actions recommended by Elim. - Any contact with Social Services or any other Statutory Safeguarding authority must be declared to National Safeguarding Coordinator, Sarah Bale.

-A copy of our safeguarding policy has been lodged with the National Safeguarding Team at Elim International Centre and all updates to the policy will be sent at least annually.
+- Where the Safeguarding Coordinator(s) are unsure what action to take, then it is the expectation of the Leadership that advice will be sought from the National Safeguarding Team at Elim International Centre, and that the Safeguarding Coordinator(s) would follow the mechanisms or actions recommended by Elim. - Any contact with Social Services or any other Statutory Safeguarding authority must be declared to the National Safeguarding Team. - A copy of our safeguarding policy has been lodged with the National Safeguarding Team at Elim International Centre and all updates to the policy will be sent at least annually.